-Combining classic retail truths with digital savvy customer needs, Drupal can help beauty and fashion retailers transform the customer experience.
-Providing connectivity and contextual relevance to the business logic it can change both online and offline shopping experience.
+Combining classic retail truths with digital-savvy customer needs, Drupal can help beauty and fashion retailers transform the customer experience.
+Providing connectivity and contextual relevance to the business logic it can change both the online and offline shopping experience.

 Shopping has Changed.
 Businesses too Need to

 The beauty industry is one of the first sectors to heavily invest in augmented reality (AR).
 Primarily this is taking the form of creating virtual makeup apps that are transforming how customers sample and buy beauty products.